-The plan also confirms the future bus rapid transit (BRT) station locations at Forest Glen Road and Dexter Avenue.
-A new BRT station is recommended at Dennis Avenue in the event the Dennis Avenue Medical Center site redevelops.
+The sector plan also confirms the future bus rapid transit (BRT) station locations recommended in the approved and adopted countywide transit corridor functional master plan (2013) at Forest Glen Road and Dexter Avenue.

 The CTC recommends the Seminary Road Station be located at the near side of the intersection of Georgia Avenue and Seminary Place in the northbound direction and to the far side of the intersection of Georgia Avenue and Seminary Road.
 This plan also recommends exploring the station locations at Forest Glen Road on the north side of the intersection due to space constraints and proximity to the Metrorail station.